bahtiyartan/troia/docs/52FTP.rst

  - **ftp connection is already exists to … :** System does not allow to create multiple connections to same file server.
 Please be sure that you closed your ftp connection.
 Additionally, multiple file transfe operations allowed on a single connections, so there is no need to create connection again.

- - **… Login or password incorrect! or … Auth Fail :** Invalid connection credentials
+ - **login or password incorrect! or … Auth Fail :** Invalid connection credentials

  - **request timeout while connecting host … :** To establish connection between application server and ftp server, max waiting period is 5 seconds.
 If ftp server does not send response of connection within 5 seconds, system sets this error to SYS_STATUSERROR